OrMullerHahitti/Belief-Propagation-Simulator/docs/handbook/05_development_workflow.md

 ## 3. Coding Guidelines
 - Python 3.10+ features are encouraged (pattern matching, dataclasses).
 - Use type hints throughout; prefer dataclasses for structured data.
-- Keep modules within `src/propflow` or `src/analyzer` to avoid circular imports.
+- Keep modules within `src/propflow` (snapshot utilities live in `src/propflow/snapshots`) to avoid circular imports.
 - Document public interfaces with docstrings and include inline comments only when necessary for clarity.
 - Maintain ASCII encoding unless the file already contains Unicode and there is a compelling reason.